 If successful, mediation can be extremely beneficial for divorcing couples in Mesa, Arizona.
 Only some of the many benefits can include:

 - You have a say in how issues are resolved instead of a court making a decision for you.

-- Mediation takes significantly less time and less money than court hearings or trial.
+- Mediation takes significantly less time and less money than court hearings or trials.

 - You and your spouse can share the cost of neutral experts instead of each hiring your own experts who then may have differing points of view.

-- A mediation record and agreement are confidential, while a divorce agreement is public record.
+- A mediation record and agreement are confidential, while a divorce agreement is a public record.

 - If you and your spouse agree on the issues, you will be more likely to work together and cooperate in parenting and other ongoing matters.

 - You are still able to have access to legal advice throughout the entire process.

 If divorce mediation does not work, you can still turn to the courts in Mesa, Arizona for assistance settling divorce issues.
 Contact one of our Divorce Lawyers at Hogle Family Law in Mesa for help.
 However, it is often worth it to try mediation first to save resources and stress.